Word@Work, Let God's Word energise your working day!

 Acts 9:23-30

-Saul (later called Paul) had met Jesus Christ and been converted.
+Saul (later called Paul) had met Jesus Christ and been converted (Acts 9:1-9).
 Instead of persecuting believers, he became a fully convinced follower of Jesus.
-He stopped persecuting the church and started to preach that Jesus is the Messiah (the Greek word is 'Christ').
+He stopped persecuting the church and started to preach in Damascus that Jesus is the Messiah (Acts 9:20-22).
 Although religious people in Damascus initially tolerated Saul, eventually he proved too much of a threat to them.
-So they planned to kill him.
+So, they planned to kill him.
 Keeping the gates under surveillance day and night, they planned to ambush Saul when he left the city.
-There was no way out.
+Apparently, there was no way out.
+But Saul heard about the plot and, und

 Times Of Peace